jupyter-server/enterprise_gateway/README.md

 * Option to prepopulate kernel memory from a notebook
 * A CLI for launching the kernel gateway: `jupyter kernelgateway OPTIONS`
 * Option to serve annotated notebooks as HTTP endpoints, see [notebook-http](#notebook-http-mode)
+* Option to allow downloading of the notebook source when running notebook-http-mode

 Run `jupyter kernelgateway --help-all` after installation to see the full set of options.